AguaClara/Textbook/AIDE/Specifications.rst

 #.
 For a floc filter to form, a clarifier requires that:

    1. The plate settlers capture small flocs and cause them to aggregate into larger flocs as they avalanche back into the floc filter zone.
+The increased terminal velocity of the larger flocs enables them to create a stable floc filter.

    #.
 All settled flocs are resuspended by the vertical jet of water exiting the jet reverser.